flutter/website/src/docs/release/breaking-changes/flutter-lints-package.md

 include: package:flutter_lints/flutter.yaml
 ```

-The newly activated lint set may identify some previously undiscovered issues in
+The newly activated lint set may identify some new issues in your code.
+To find
-your code.
-To find them, run `flutter analyze` in the root directory of your
+them, open your project in an [IDE with Dart support][] or run `flutter analyze`
-project and fix all reported issues.
-You may be able to fix some of the reported
+on the command line.
+You may be able to fix some of the reported issues
-issues automatically by running `dart fix --apply` in the root directory of your
+automatically by running `dart fix --apply` in the root directory of your
 project.

 ### Existing custom analyzer_options.yaml file